-The Agilent 66309B Mobile Communications DC Source includes all of the capabilities of the Agilent 66311B with the addition of a second, electrically-isolated output.
+The Agilent 66319B Mobile Communications DC Source includes all of the capabilities of the Agilent 66321B with the addition of a second, electrically-isolated output.
 Figure 2-2 describes output characteristic of this second output, which is primarily used to provide voltage or current for a charger input on the device under test.
-The second output has all of the basic programmable features as the main output, with the exception of the waveform measurement capability, the open sense lead detect capability, overvoltage protection, and low current range.
+The second output has all of the basic programmable features as the main output, with the exception of the waveform measurement capability, open sense lead detect capability, resistance programming, overvoltage protection, and low and middle current measurement ranges.